huijing/slides/59-pixel-pioneers-2019/README.md

 *Presented at Pixel Pioneers 2019*

 Hello, everyone!
-This is my first time ever in Bristol
+This is a first time ever in Bristol.
+I've barely been here for 5 days but this place has already grown on me.
+So thank you, Oliver for the opportunity to be here.

-I'm going to do something I've never done before at a conference, and that is to give a talk without slides.
-I know loads of amazing folks have done this before.
-Clearly, I'm not one of them, I've always had slides, so fingers crossed on how this will all turn out.
+I usually use slides for my talks, often as a means to supplement the ideas I'm trying to put forth.
+But there will be no slides in this talk.
+Instead, I'll be using DevTools to illustrate the points I'm trying to make.
+How this talk came about was sort of accidental, to be honest.

 Basically, what happened was that late last year, my good friend, fellow Mozilla Techspeaker and Nexmo DevRel colleague, Alex, was giving a talk on DevTools at a meetup.
 So, he was like, do you wanna come?
 I was like, yeah.
 And, he was like, do you wanna speak?
 And, I was like, no?